 Today, more than 600 exhibitors offering or just showing fine merchandise, a dozen collector organizations, manufacturers of quality sporting arms, more than a hundred custom handmade knife-makers and several thousand interested collectors join together at the Winter Show.
 You can still meet some of the “Giants” as well as more contemporary great dealers, Mitch Luksich, Greg Martin, John Gangel, Mike Clark and dozens more.

 Happily, the participation of “Giants” of the industry at the Show has paralleled the growth in size and scope of products offered.

-With the passing of Wally Beinfeld, Karen and Paul Balfour will continue Wally’s legacy until 2020, when the show was passed on to Morphy Auctions.
+With the passing of Wally Beinfeld, Karen and Paul Balfour continued Wally’s legacy until 2020, when the show was passed on to Morphy Auctions.

 Morphy Auctions now manages the daily operations and management of the Las Vegas Antique Arms Show.